 - What type of data provider is data being extracted from (e.g., scraped from a website, collected from an API; is the data provider explicitly offering the data for extraction, or is the data provided as part of a development platform?
 Is the data source aggregating/collecting data from third parties (e.g., through web scraping or APIs)?
 Does the data provider have the right to display the data?)?

-- How public is the data access (e.g., public on the web, hidden behind a login screen but publicly accessible for anyone, hidden after login screen only accessible with special permissions)?
+- How public is the data access (e.g., public on the web, hidden behind a login screen but publicly accessible for anyone, hidden after a login screen only accessible with special permissions)?

 - Is the displayed data personalized or customized in any way (e.g., not personalized, customized for a larger group of persons, customized for a specific user)?